Bg

 A:

-At this age, we hope to see 11-12 hours of total time in the sleep space at night.
-While most of that time should be spent sleeping, it’s common for babies to need 1 or 2 feedings at night.
+At this age, we hope to see 11 - 12 hours of total time in the sleep space at night.
+This may include 1 or 2 feedings overnight.

 Q: How much awake time is expected for a 5 month old?